chaotive/coffeescript-pixi-poc/README.md

 # README #

-### basic-coffeescript-project ###
+### coffeescript-pixi-poc ###

-This is a basic cofeescript project template to use with Grunt.
-Would like to eventually make it a full fledged template to use with grunt scaffolding tools, but it works as is for now.
+This is a Proof of Concept project to use Pixi.js functionality from Coffeescript code.
+The project should be built using Grunt.